 In tax we trust

 A good starting point for the Tax Agency’s consistently high approval ratings is the fact that many Swedes are not naturally anti-tax.
 In fact, unlike in some countries where paying tax is seen as something negative, many Swedes tolerate – and even welcome – high taxes.
-And a growing number would accept even higher taxes to pay for a largely fair and well-functioning society, with decent public services and a universal safety net.
+It seems many people see the connection between taxes and a largely fair and well-functioning society, with decent public services and a universal safety net.

 In fact, the Swedish word for tax – skatt – has another meaning: treasure.
 There can’t be many languages in which the word for tax has such positive connotations.